Stephen King says, about life as a writer:

 I’m not rich yet.
 But certainly working harder.

 Another key lesson: Writing can be lonely.
 Get support from others.

 Actually, I can trace back my success as a blogger to basically two things…

 One, I picked a topic that people were already interested in and spending money on.

 Two, I got encouragement almost immediately from a couple of random strangers.
-A girl I barely knew named Sara shared everything I did on Facebook, and a guy from Venezuela named Renzo started sending me questions to answer on the blog.
+A girl I barely knew named Elena shared everything I did on Facebook, and a guy from Venezuela named Reinaldo started sending me questions to answer on the blog.

 It made me feel like somebody.
 And like I was doing something important.

-And that was all I needed to get through those first couple of months where most bloggers give up.
+And that was all I needed to get through those first couple of months where most bloggers give up: just two fans.

 You can get two fans, can’t you?

 My next book completely bombed.
 I think I sold 5 copies – at least 2 of them to friends.